 In this module, we will try to process data in order to gain information from the data.
-We will classify, label, merge, and make semantic clusters from the gathered snippets of Google and PubMed.
-Then, we use a sentiment analysis algorithm and hate speech to know the popularity of subjects for tweets and Reddit posts.
+We will classify, label, merge, and make semantic clusters from the gathered tweets.
+Then, we use a sentiment analysis algorithm and hate speech to know the popularity of subjects for tweets.

 - Classification and clustering and use them in action

 - Similarity formulas: cosine, euclidean